wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-create-recovery-plans.md

 The article provides information about creating and customizing recovery plans.

-If you have any questions after reading this article post them on the [Azure Recovery Services <!-- deleted by customization Forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr) --><!-- keep by customization: begin --> Forum](https://social.msdn.microsoft.com/Forums/zh-CN/home?forum=hypervrecovmgr) <!-- keep by customization: end -->.
+If you have any questions after reading this article post them on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr).

 ## Overview